List comprehension: Parallel list comprehension

 with the only difference that instead of lists, in Julia, we have arrays.

 XQuery and XPath

 Like the original NPL use, these are fundamentally database access languages.

-This makes the comprehension concept more important, because it is computationally infeasible to retrieve the entire list and operate on it (the initial 'entire list' may be an entire XML database).
+This makes the comprehension concept more important, because it is computationally infeasible to retrieve the entire list and operate on it (the initial 'entire list' may be an entire Extensible Markup Language (XML) database).